Goat-2016

 I was left disturbed by what I had just seen.

 College student Brad Land (Ben Schnetzer) is viciously attacked by two peers following a party one summer night.
-As the police search for the assailants, Brad begins the fall semester at a college also attended by his older brother Brett (Nick Jonas).
+As the police search for the assailants, Brad begins the fall semester at a college attended by his older brother Brett (Nick Jonas).

 There he decides to pledge a fraternity during “Hell week”, enduring one humiliation and degradation after another.
 When a fellow pledge dies following the fraternity’s abuse, someone rats the fraternity out with Brad as the likely suspect.